nikolawannabe/pcyo/content/events/2025-clallam-county-fair.md

 Come see us at the Clallam County Fair for kids day, on August 14, 2025.

 We will be at our booth from 9am to 9pm.
-Come by to talk to our volunteers, board members, other parents.
+Come by to talk to our volunteers, board members, or other parents.

-We will have instruments available for instrument fittings and a few pieces of swag to give away.
+For children first grade and up, we will be conducting instrument fittings and offering a photo booth with their fitted instrument.
+Digital photos of your child are free; donation requested for a physical copy we'll print on site.